 Questions of this type are why we started the DMR in the first place.
 We wanted to give every publisher the opportunity to compare their ‘premium’ strategy with market averages, drawing insights from data and allowing for the most optimal business decisions to be made.

 It therefore made a lot of sense to organize a webinar for more than just the 75 DMR members, sharing what we’ve learnt in our first 4 editions.
-This took place on 8th December 2020, fitting into a short but concentrated 30-minute overview (which can be re-watched here, in french).
+So, if you fancy listening rather than reading, you can find the replay of 10 insights from the DMR webinar here.

 As with all webinars, we know not everyone could make it and, for some, 30 minutes is a bit of a stretch, so why not summarize key points in writing.